What is Berlin Famous For?

 4.1 Currywurst

-No visit to Berlin is complete without trying the iconic currywurst.
-This popular street food consists of a grilled sausage topped with a tangy curry ketchup, usually served with fries.
-It’s a delicious and affordable snack that you can find at food stands throughout the city.
+It is not possible to visit Berlin without trying the famous currywurst.
+This popular street food is made using a grilled sausage accompanied with a curry ketchup, normally served with fries.
+It’s a tasty snack, not very expensive, which you can buy in food stands across the city.

 4.2 Turkish Market